Should you put locks on your luggage for international travel? Yes, you should, and here’s everything you need to know to do it the right way.

 You can use the same locks I listed above for your carry-on bag as long as it has zipper holes to fit a shackle or cable through.

 I also use a hidden RFID-blocking money belt while going through the airport and once I arrive at my destination since it’s the safest place to keep my money, credit cards, and passport.

 Whenever I put my carry-on backpack in the plane’s overhead compartment, I keep the zippers to the main pockets locked.

-You can click here to check out my ultimate list of best anti-theft backpacks and bags for travel.
+Check out my ultimate list of the best anti-theft backpacks and bags for travel.
 There are enough options there to suit everyone’s taste.

 Have you ever seen the luggage wrapping machines at airports while traveling internationally?

 If you want to wrap your luggage, this is the best way to have it done.

 Wrapping your luggage at the airport can protect hard-side luggage from scratches.